MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/tax-information.md

 1. On the billing account details page, select **Add tax ID**.
 1. Enter your Tax id, then select **Save**.

+> [!NOTE]
-Note: not all regions support self-serve tax id management.
-For these countries, **Add tax id** will not be available in the billing account details page.
+> Not all regions support self-serve tax id management.
+For these countries, **Add tax id** isn't available on the billing account details page.

 ### Add your VAT ID, GSTIN, or PAN for your MOSA billing account